numalariamodeling/faculty-enrich-2022/content/modules/emod-how-to/emod-how-to.md

 The [MalariaSummaryReport](https://docs.idmod.org/projects/emod-malaria/en/latest/software-report-malaria-summary.html)
 is a useful output that reports infection data (prevalence, clinical incidence, parasitemia, infectivity) by age group and aggregated over a user-defined time interval such as years or months.
+Specific events of interest can be set with **event_trigger_list=** - defaults include 'EveryUpdate' and 'NewInfectionEvent'.

-In this example, simulation data is reported starting at day 365, with a monthly aggregation, in 3 age bins, and only for individuals with the IndividualProperty of SMCAccess with value High.
+In this example, simulation data is reported starting at day 365, with a monthly aggregation, in 3 age bins.

 ```python